-4.5 Deadlines, balance of investment obligation and subsidiary levy
+4.6 Deadlines, balance of investment obligation and subsidiary levy

-4.5.1 Deadlines and written notification of annual balance of investments
+4.6.1 Deadlines and written notification of annual balance of investments

-Reporting on investments in the form of a list and all supporting documentation required by the FOC must be sent to the FOC by 30 April of the following year.
+Reporting on investments in the form of a list accompanied by all the supporting documents required by the FOC must be completed on the FPF platform and sent to the FOC by 30 April of the following year.
 Having received the complete and correct dossier, the FOC will issue a written notice about the balance of the annual investment obligation for the \rightarrow company subject to the investment obligation.
 The company can take a stand about the notice.
 The FOC will then issue a ruling as to the applicable turnover and resulting obligation to invest and the sum of the eligible investments for the reporting year, plus the investment balance in the current investment period.